ChaitanyaDatta/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
 This a project where heart disease is predicted using a novel approach, Clustering Based Support Vector Machine approach i.e; EM-SVM.
 I have published research articles on this topic and I made it public to help others in creating new machine learning frameworks.
-Feel free to check them out.
+To know more about this project, visit the article links provided below.

 The research article is provided with in the links below.